acdebarros/resippy/README.md

 # resippy
 A CLI recipe app for the homehold.

-## Milestone 1
+## Milestone 2

 This update finalizes a version of resippy that works solely with the SQL "menu" table in the resippy.db database.
 It can:
-- Add new recipes to the menu, with additional ratings and 'last-made' date;
+- Add new recipes to the menu, with additional information on cuisine, dish type, ratings, and 'last-made' date;
 - Print out the whole menu into the console;
+- Filters, orders, and limits the printed menu in the console using SQL queries;
-- Update existing recipe values with different ratings and last-made dates;
+- Update existing recipe values with different dish types, cuisines, ratings, and last-made dates;
 - Delete recipes from the menu

 ### Usage